 Upgrade your savings

-Stashing your extra money in a certificate of deposit (CD), high-yield savings account, or money market account might be the least risky investment you can make in 2018.
+Stashing your extra money in a certificate of deposit (CD), high-yield savings account, or money market account might be the least risky investment you can make.

 Most accounts are insured by the Federal Deposit Insurance Corporation, a government agency, for up to $250,000.
 The risk with these accounts is you might not earn enough interest on your deposits to outpace inflation.
 If you choose a CD, you usually can’t access your money until the term ends without paying a hefty fee, so it’s probably not a good idea to lock all your savings into a five-year CD account.